Best Film for the Sears KSX P

 Consumer vs Professional Film

-Pro film stocks cost more since they have a greater dynamic range, are easier to push, and bigger latitude.
+Pro film stocks cost more since they have increased latitude, dynamic range, and are easier to push.

-You should expect to see a big difference in businesses that sell 35mm rolls of film.
-Consumer film stocks can oftentimes be obtained from pharmacies and big-box stores in limited amounts.
-Pro film stocks often need to be ordered from camera store or online retailer.
+There will be a big difference in supply.
+Consumer films can usually be bought in big-box stores and pharmacies in meager amounts.
+Pro film should really be ordered from a specialized camera store or online retailer.

-A film’s light sensitivity is shown as the ISO.
+A film’s light sensitivity is represented by the ISO.

-The less light there is available to get an image, the bigger the ISO of the film will be required.
-This comes at the expense of noticeably increased film grain.
+The less light there’s available to get an image, the bigger the ISO will be needed.
+Furthermore, be prepared to see more film grain.

-ISO 100 and slower films (ISO 25, ISO 50, etc) might be hard to shoot handheld with the KSX-P. They will take more time than what you can handhold without resulting in motion blur unless you’re shooting in full sun.
+ISO 100 and slower films (ISO 25, ISO 50, etc) may be tricky to shoot handheld in the KSX P. The will likely take more time will likely be longer than what you can handhold without resulting in motion blur unless you’re working in full sun.

-As a quick note, the ISO knob is marked as ASA on the Sears KSX-P. The transition to using ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+The ISO knob is labeled as ASA on the Sears KSX P. The switch to using ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).

-Film latitude is the number of stops a film can be overexposed while still having satisfactory photographs.
-Professional film emulsions have a larger latitude paired with a slightly increased price.
+Film latitude is the amount of stops a film can be overexposed while still retaining adequate results.
+Pro film emulsions have a larger latitude along with a somewhat higher cost.

-Reversal film has a smaller amount of latitude when compared to negative film.
-That is one of the reasons it is thought of as more difficult to shoot.
+Negative film has more latitude compared to slide film.
+That is a reason it is regarded as difficult to use.

-When shooting in a wide variety of quickly shifting lighting conditions, films with a larger dynamic range are a much better choice.
+When working in a wide variety or quickly changing lighting situations, films with a larger dynamic range are a much better choice.